forestgrape/coronavirus/monitor_and_control.md

 __Comment__
 Skiing itself is safe but there need to be restrictions on the high risk skiing associated settings.
 > To keep in mind, that high altitude and sports increase the aerosol transmission.
-* __cableways__: best unconfined and if confined/indoor permanent open/removed windows.
+* __cableways__: best unconfined=outdoors and if confined/indoor permanent open/removed windows.
-* __cableway buildings__: good ventilation very important.
-Doors and windows should be open all the time.
+* __tourism buildings__: In tourism buildings (cableways, information offices, gastronomy) good ventilation very important.
+Doors and windows should be open all the time (more in [ventilation](#ventilation)).
+* __queuing__: outdoors only, indoor queuing should be avoided.
+  > Yesterday (29.11.)
+I was up on a mountain in the central alps.
+Common protection concepts were in place: mask indoors(good: mostly surgical masks were worn), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity.
+Concepts mostly worked until everybody - and there were many people since since only the mountains were out of fog - wanted to go down at the same time in the late afternoon.
+Driven additionally by the reduced capacity many people ended up queuing indoors with few ventilation in the beginning (closed doors and windows).
 * __gastronomy__: as described in the section [Gastronomy](#gastronomy).
 In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a week.
-  * __indoor gastronomy__: risky, guests from the same villages/hotels going only to one/a limited number of restaurants helps to prevents chains of superspreading and helps contact tracing.
+  * __indoor gastronomy__: risky, guests from the same villages/hotels going only to a limited number of restaurants helps to prevents chains of (super)spreading and helps contact tracing.
   * __outdoor gastronomy__: not risky, as long as clean mask are used when getting/bringing the food.
-* __queuing__: outdoors only, indoor queuing should be avoided.
 * __masks__:

-if open then with seriousness and responsibility
+  * __outdoor__: any mask including cloths masks and scarf like.
+E.g. for Ski teachers to prevent droplet transmission
+  * __indoor__: only surgical masks or above ([Mask Types](#mask-types)) since:
+    *  increased risk aerosol transmission risk due to high altitude
+    *  cloths mask scarfs and the like are hard to distinguish but in indoor cabins masks should be controlled: good filtration and virus-clean masks are important
+    *  the protection masks offer is likely better for [clean masks](#clean-masks).

+  > Recently I read I a comment from a speaker from a Cableway Association, reading something like: "We cannot and must not control whether people wear clean or the right masks, we trust on the own responsibility."
+  > Several points:
+  > * __Attitude__: Operators should take best possible care and encourage guests to do so.
+If control is necessary, the system needs to be or at least attempted to be designed such that control is possible.
+  > * __Knowledge__: It is known that aerosol transmission plays a role in the transmission of Covid and that some cloth mask offer very few protection.
+  > * __Responsibility__: Own responsibility is for everyone including operators, so if there is no general rule (e.g. on the mask type), that doesn't mean one shouldn't be stricter or check in sensible situations.